GErP83/Deco/README.md

 - can cache dowloaded images to private storage or to application-specific directory on the primary shared/external storage
 - can set cache size if the app needs more
 - can set cache policy, there is 3x type
+- can set read and connection timeout for all images
 - can crop image to circle and can set relative position too
 - can crop image to rounded cornered rectangle with different corners
 - can add a stroke to the image